Skip to content

 Requirementsoc:hasRequirementDependencies (EnvVar, Tool, Hardware, API, Knowledge)

-Knowledge Nodesoc:impartsKnowledgeEpistemic knowledge (8-12 per skill)
+Knowledge Nodesoc:impartsKnowledgeEpistemic + operational knowledge (8-15 per skill)

 State Transitionsoc:requiresState, oc:yieldsState, oc:handlesFailurePreconditions, outcomes, error handling